adamivora/vulkan-tutorial-ash/README.md

 ## Extras
 - All allocations done using [vk-mem](https://github.com/gwihlidal/vk-mem-rs).
-- A Rust reimplementation of the imgui CameraWidget from [nvpro_core](https://github.com/nvpro-samples/nvpro_core).
+- A Rust reimplementation of the imgui CameraWidget from [nvpro_core](https://github.com/nvpro-samples/nvpro_core), includes keyboard + mouse camera control.
 - A minimal .obj loader is included.

 ## Crates